KarimaFathi/Alamal-Project/README.md

 # Alamal Project

-The Alamal Project is a web-based application designed specifically for the Dura Alamal Association, a non-profit organization focused on [provide a brief description of the association’s purpose, as found in the HTML code].
+The Alamal Project is a web-based application designed specifically for the Dura Alamal Association, a non-profit organization.
 This ongoing project aims to support the association's mission by providing an intuitive and accessible platform.
 The project is built using only HTML and CSS, with a strong emphasis on responsive design to ensure compatibility across all devices.

 ## Features
 - **Responsive Layout:** Optimized for various screen sizes to provide a consistent user experience.